zendesk/ruby-kafka/README.md

 consumer.subscribe("greetings")

-begin
 # This will loop indefinitely, yielding each message in turn.
 consumer.each_message do |message|
   puts message.topic, message.partition
   puts message.offset, message.key, message.value
-  end
-ensure
-  # Always make sure to shut down the consumer properly.
-  consumer.shutdown
 end
 ```